DistrictDataLabs/cultivar/README.md

 	or

 		pip install -r requirements/production.txt

 6. Create the needed environment variables in the `.env` file.  `.env` files allow you to easily specify the environmental variables which Trinket requires for execution.
+Note that a sample/template has been provided with `sample.env`.

     ```
     vim .env